RendijsSmukulis/codevoid.io/content/building-docker-image-aiohttp-hello-world.md

 Date: 2017-04-16 10:20
 Category: Articles

-_Note: this walkthrough assumes you have python 3 and docker installed on your machine._
+_Note: this walkthrough assumes you have Python 3 and docker installed on your machine._

 Python 3.4 added support for asynchronous I/O code, known as [asyncio](https://docs.python.org/3/library/asyncio.html).
 Asyncio allows writing performant code that would have previously been bottlenecked by IO performance, and has spawned